om-mani-padme-hum/docket-parser/README.md

 ## Todo

-* Add scroll-spy capability from Bootstrap
 * Link all objects together, including links to other modules, and standard objects to Mozilla
 * Add option to output in Markdown format
+* Add support for documenting properties
+* Add scroll-spy capability from Bootstrap

 ## License